 There are many herbs and supplements that people read about that claim to benefit blood sugar and diabetes.
 Two that have been studied include glucosamine and cinnamon.

-Cinnamon is another popular supplement studied in diabetes, however there is no evidence that show that this spice has any benefit in children and teens with Type 2 diabetes or Type 1 diabetes patients.
+Cinnamon is another popular supplement studied in diabetes, however, there is no evidence that supports benefits for children and teens with Type 1 or Type 2 diabetes.

-Lisal J. Folsom, M.D., M.S., is an adult & pediatric endocrinologist with UofL Physicians – Pediatric Endocrinology & Adult Endocrinology, and an assistant professor of pediatric and adult endocrinology at the University of Louisville School of Medicine.
+Lisal J. Folsom, M.D., M.S., is an endocrinologist with Norton Children’s Endocrinology, affiliated with the UofL School of Medicine, and an assistant professor of pediatric and adult endocrinology at the University of Louisville School of Medicine.